Cerf: il ruolo dei governi per l'evoluzione

 >Q: what would you say to a parliament which consider the idea of

-> regulating "the whole net", with a law starting with "Prohibited domain
+> regulating "the whole net", with a law starting with "Prohibited

 > name registration", where the definition of a domain names is: